 Once you've finished working your way through the mathematics, research a bit of historical background on Archimedes to include in your report.
+(Non-Wikipedia sources, please.
+Make sure to properly cite anything that you use).

 Should you choose to use color graphics in your report, please submit an electronic as well as a hard copy of your report.
 (E-copies can be sent to me at balofba@whitman.edu)